PX4/PX4-Devguide/en/middleware/uorb.md

 As there are external tools using uORB messages from log files, such as [Flight Review](https://github.com/PX4/flight_review), certain aspects need to be considered when updating existing messages:

 - Changing existing fields or messages that external tools rely on is generally acceptable if there are good reasons for the update.
-  In particular for breaking changes to Flight Review, Flight Review needs to be updated before code is merged to `master`.
+  In particular for breaking changes to *Flight Review*, *Flight Review* must be updated before code is merged to `master`.
 - In order for external tools to reliably distinguish between two message versions, the following steps must be followed:
-  - Removed or renamed messages must be added to the `deprecated_msgs` list in [`msg/CMakeLists.txt`](https://github.com/PX4/Firmware/blob/master/msg/CMakeLists.txt#L157) and the `.msg` file needs to be deleted.
+  - Removed or renamed messages must be added to the `deprecated_msgs` list in [msg/CMakeLists.txt](https://github.com/PX4/Firmware/blob/master/msg/CMakeLists.txt#L157) and the **.msg** file needs to be deleted.
   - Removed or renamed fields must be commented and marked as deprecated.
     For example `uint8 quat_reset_counter` would become `# DEPRECATED: uint8 quat_reset_counter`.
     This is to ensure that removed fields (or messages) are not re-added in future.